 What is your timeline?

 Do you need to sell the house ASAP, or can you stay put until the time is right?
 Having a bit of leeway in your moving timeline could reap huge monetary rewards.
 If the market isn’t to your advantage right away, don’t panic!
 Check back a few weeks later.
 “In one month, the market might tell you a whole other story,” Bolger says.
-Find out how to sell a house fast with these 13 expert tips.

 What is the condition of your home?

 Is your home move in-ready, or is it more of a fixer upper?
 Depending on how recently you have updated your space, it could be worth sprucing it up before you put it on the market.
 Doing so could lead to two things, according to Bolger—getting an offer more quickly, and adding value to your property.
 Either way, modernizing your home will make it more appealing to new buyers—and could land some extra money in your pocket.
 Try these decorating tricks to increase the value of your home.

 According to Nelson, one of the best ways to set your home apart from the others is to leave behind personal items—property that is above and beyond what the average homebuyer could afford.
 Think stainless steel kitchen appliances, a plasma screen TV, or even a piano if you’re planning on downsizing.
 It’s a win-win situation: They get more bang for their buck, and you sell your home in a jiffy.
 Check out these details your house reveals about you.